Skip to main content

 5. Launch

-Once your open loop payment system is tested and certified, your employee training is complete and servicing capabilities are in place, it’s time to go live.
+Once your open-loop payment system is tested and certified, your employee training is complete and servicing capabilities are in place, it’s time to go live.
 Some supporting activities have to be considered to ensure a smooth launch and speedy uptake.

 • How to map out a roll-out strategy that allows validating the new payment option with a limited number of users and grow from there?